 Best Wood: Ateco Professional Barrel Rolling Pin

-What We Like: Great performance with all doughs, durable, good heft
+What We Love: Works well with many pastry doughs, durable, fair heft

-What We Don’t Like: Pricey, not the longest barrel
+What We Don’t Love: Expensive, not the longest barrel

 This traditional baker’s rolling pin is built for the barrel to spin around the handles smoothly on rust-proof steel bearings.
 Both the 12-inch barrel and 4.5-inch handles are made of hard maple.
 Those handles are sized well and shaped into a comfortable grip that reduces hand strain.

-This wooden rolling pin is a fairly heavy option with a good amount of adaptability to different types of pastry work.
-Though it’s solid, it also has a sleek look and the wood is beautiful.
+This wooden rolling pin is a fairly heavy option with a fair amount of adaptability to different types of pastry work.
+Though it’s solid, it also has a sleek look, and the wood is beautiful.

 Best with Guides: Joseph Joseph Adjustable Rolling Pin with Removable Rings

-What We Like: Excellent tool for learning, easy-to-use, long barrel
+What We Love: Excellent tool for learning, easy-to-use, long barrel

-What We Don’t Like: Relies on fitted rings for rolling
+What We Don’t Love: Relies on fitted rings for rolling

 This model from Joseph Joseph has the rings screw onto the ends, which makes it easy to store.
 The 16.5-inch beechwood barrel is embossed with measurements and includes four (two-piece) sets of removable disks of common crust sizes in different bright colors for easy identification.
 Though this is deemed dishwasher safe, it's best to wash it by hand, especially since you'll need to dust it with flour.